-For the visual evaluation, a psychophysical experiment was conducted by using a gray chart of the Society of Dyers and Colourists26 for qualifying the color difference perceived in the byko-spectra effect cabinet (Fig. 3, left).
-The gray chart used consisted of nine neutral gray chip pairs, which are ordered in increasing color difference.
+For the visual evaluation, a psychophysical experiment was conducted by using a gray chart of the Society of Dyers and Colourists [26] for qualifying the color difference perceived in the byko-spectra effect cabinet (Figure 3 Left).
+The gray chart used consisted of nine neutral gray chips pairs, which are ordered in increasing color-difference.
+The grey scale was measured both with the BYK-mac for the experiment called "direct measurement", and with the PR650 for "visual simulation" experiment.
+To obtain true values for the calibrated visual assessment, that is, the visual color difference ΔV which is the subjective answer provided by the observers from the visual assessments, a transformation had to be done to values that related to the color-differences.

-Fig. 2.
-Schematic representation of the illumination/measurement geometries used with the BYK-mac device for color characterization.

-The gray scale was measured both with the BYK-mac for the experiment called "direct measurement," and with the PR650 for "visual simulation" experiment.
-To obtain true values for the calibrated visual assessment, that is, the visual color difference ΔV which is the subjective answer provided by the observers from the visual assessments, a transformation had to be done to the values that related to the color differences calculated from the instrumental measurements of the gray scale.
-The CIELAB color difference (ΔE^{ab}) was selected for this purpose as it is traditionally used for this transformation.27 The gray pairs were measured at each angle, following the same methodology applied in the previous study, 19 and a fourth polynomial fitting was found to be the best to adjust the values in the scale color differences obtained through instrumental measurements for each of these observation angles (Fig. 3, right).
+calculated from the instrumental measurements of the grey scale.
+The CIELAB color-difference (ΔE^{ab}) was selected for this purpose as it is traditionally used for this transformation [27].
+The grey pairs were measured at each angle, following the same methodology applied in the previous work [19], and a fourth polynomial fitting was found to be the best to adjust the values in the scale color-differences obtained through instrumental measurements for each of these observation angles (Figure 3 Right).
 Thanks to this adjustment, the visual color difference (ΔV) for a given angle can be interpolated and directly related to ΔE^{ab} .
-For this experiment, 10 observers were included (five men and five women) with normal color vision.
-In each 30-min session, the observer performed 120 evaluations, having a total of 1080 evaluations done in nine sessions (three repetitions in each session).
+For this experiment, 10 observers were included (5 men and 5 women) with normal color vision.
+In each 30-min session, the observer performed 120 evaluations, having a total of 1080 evaluations done in 9 sessions (3 repetitions in each session).
 The color pairs and the different measurement geometries were randomly presented to the observers.
-Before each session, the observer spent 3 min to adapt to the illuminance level and cabinet environment.
-The observer's task was to quantify the color difference in the test pair by comparing with the color differences shown in the several gray pairs (Fig. 3, left).
+Before each session, the observer spent 3 minutes to adapt to the illuminance level and cabinet environment.
+The observer's task was to quantify the color difference in the test pair by comparing with the color differences shown in the several gray pairs (Figure 3 Left).

-The STRESS index (standardized residual sum of squares) was used to evaluate the performance of the color difference formula with respect to the visual assessments obtained.
+The STRESS index (standardized residual sum of squares) was used to evaluate the performance of the color difference formula with respect to the visual assessments obtained [28, 29].
 As a consequence, the lower the STRESS values, the better the correlation.
-In addition, the STRESS index was used not only to estimate the color difference performance but also to know how reliable the results were by determining the intra- and interobserver variability.
-On the strength of the strength
+In addition, the STRESS index was used not only to estimate the color difference performance but also to know how reliable the results were by determining the intra- and inter- observer variability [30].

-The intraobserver variability refers to the differences between the results obtained when the same observer reported more than once on the same test pair.
-It was measured by the STRESS index, calculated from three repetitions for each observer at the same experiment.
-The interobserver variability refers to the differences between the results produced by different observers.
-It was also calculated by means of the STRESS index, considering the total average of the 10 observers and the mean value of three replicates of each observer.
+The intra-observer variability refers to the differences between the results obtained when the same observer reported more than once on the same issue.
+It was measured by the STRESS index, calculated from 3 repetitions for each observer at the same experiment.
+The inter-observer variability refers to the differences between the results produced by different observers.
+It was also calculated by means of the STRESS index, considering the total average of the 10 observers and the mean value of 3 replicates of each observer.